Park07/DirtyStreamAttack/README.md

 They have discovered that the file sharing mechanism 'Intent' can serve as duplicated roles to read/write and elevate privileges for malicious actors to gain control of your phone.In this demo, I have done:
 - File Read
 - Settings Hijacking
-- File Write
-- Remote Control Execution (RCE) using the Android NK
+- File Write/Remote Control Execution (RCE) using the Android NK

 ...
 - and Social Engineering